 7. Interactive Experiences

-Learning new skills together can be an incredible opportunity for teams to work together on something creative outside of work.
+Learning new skills, conquering a challenge, or taking an office “vacation,” are all incredible virtual team-building activities that allow teams work together on something creative outside of work.

 Marketplaces like Offsyte make it easy to discover and schedule high-quality team events that are interactive and exciting.
 Maybe your team wants to experience some magic, learn a new recipe, or solve a murder mystery.

 You can even take a company “trip to Paris” with Woyago to tour the City of Light, pedal around the sights, sample wine and cheese, and more.

 There are a lot of creative and fun events that employees will enjoy.

 A book club allows for remote teams to mingle and socialize while also engaging in critical thinking and sharing different opinions.

 Share a book with the whole company and then set time for a virtual conversation about what they learned and liked about it.

 This is a great chance to develop communication skills and employee engagement, as well as learning about a topic that’s important to your industry or people.